 - safely – because harm is likely to be caused to you or another if you do it

 - repeatedly – because you are not able to do it as often as is reasonably required

 - within a reasonable time period – because it takes you twice the time of somebody who is not disabled

 - to an acceptable standard

 Furthermore, if you can’t do a descriptor on more than half the days of a year, looking 3 months back and 9 months forward, then you can’t do it at all!
 Whether or not you can do a descriptor is measured over a whole 24 hour period, (unlike DLA), as night and day needs are not treated differently.

 • An application for PIP starts with a phone call to DWP (0800 917 2222) with information about the claimant.
 The claimant must normally do this themselves, or be present if someone else is doing it.

 • Claimant completes PIP2 form with medical and other evidence related to descriptors

-• A PIP Assessment is undertaken by a ‘Healthcare Professional’ working for a private company (ATOS) under contract to DWP
+• A PIP Assessment is undertaken by a ‘Health Professional’ working for a private company (ATOS) under contract to DWP

 • ATOS will make an assessment and pass it to DWP for a decision.